Amanda Marshall: 1999–2000: Tuesday's Child and further success

-2001–present: Everybody's Got a Story and further releases
+2001–2023: Everybody's Got a Story and further releases

 In 2001, Marshall released her third album, Everybody's Got a Story.
 It marked a change in style and sound for Marshall, with a noticeable R&B influence.
 Her singles "Everybody's Got a Story" and "Sunday Morning After" received some Canadian airplay, and for the album, Marshall worked with the likes of Peter Asher and Billy Mann.

 Marshall's absence from the music scene was due to legal battles with her record label after she fired her management in 2002.
-As the disputes over how royalties from the singles are to be apportioned are not yet settled, Marshall is not allowed to reveal the substance of the disputes.
+Those fights were not resolved for about 12 years.

 In 2003, she released a greatest hits album entitled Intermission: The Singles Collection, which was followed by another greatest hits album, Collections, in 2006.
 In 2008, yet another greatest hits album, The Steel Box Collection, was released.

 In a 2012 radio interview, Marshall announced that she was working on a new album.
-In the interview, she explained to the radio host that "a new CD is in the works", and that she was "hopeful" of its release in 2013, however this did not eventuate.
+In the interview, she explained to the radio host that "a new CD is in the works", and that she was "hopeful" of its release in 2013; however, the album never materialized.
 In an article, she said that the record was "70% done".

-Amanda's career got a huge boost when Elton John named her as an artist he's currently listening to, when he appeared on The Rosie Show.
+2023–present: Heavy Lifting

+On March 27, 2023, Marshall announced her new album, Heavy Lifting, which was released on June 9, 2023, with "Rainbows in Gasoline" as the focus track, along with a Canada-wide tour.
+She released the first single from that album, "I Hope She Cheats", a cover of Marsha Ambrosius's "Hope She Cheats on You (With a Basketball Player)", on March 31, 2023.
+She then released her second single from that album, "Dawgcatcher", on May 18, 2023.
+On June 16, 2023, during her tour, Marshall performed 2 nights at Massey Hall in Toronto.

+The album won the Juno Award for Adult Contemporary Album of the Year at the Juno Awards of 2024.